Smíchov City SM8 Location City: Prague, Czech Rep

 The architectural approach draws on Smíchov’s historic 19th-century urban structure, reinterpreting its orthogonal streets and perimeter block typology for modern living.
 Rather than a single large complex, the block is broken into individual buildings, each with its own identity and architectural language, creating a varied yet cohesive streetscape that reflects the character of traditional European city development.

-Collaboration defines the project, with Chapman Taylor, A69, edit!, and LZ ateliér each designing individual buildings to create a diverse yet cohesive urban composition
+Collaboration defines the project, with Chapman Taylor, A69, edit!, and LZ ateliér each designing individual buildings

 A contemporary model of urban regeneration